 How Azure NetApp Files snapshots work

 This article explains how Azure NetApp Files snapshots work.
 Azure NetApp Files snapshot technology delivers stability, scalability, and faster recoverability, with no impact to performance.
-Azure NetApp Files snapshot technology provides the foundation for data protection solutions, including single file restores, volume restores and clones, and cross-region replication.
+It provides the foundation for data protection solutions, including single-file restores, volume restores and clones, cross-region replication, and long-term retention.

 For steps about using volume snapshots, see Manage snapshots by using Azure NetApp Files.
 For considerations about snapshot management in cross-region replication, see Requirements and considerations for using cross-region replication.

 What volume snapshots are